Primalsoup

 Get in Touch

-If you’d like to pitch me a humour piece for The Empire Laughs Back, write to me at telbsubmissions [at] gmail [dot] com
+To pitch a piece for The Empire Laughs Back, write to telbsubmissions [at] gmail [dot] com